-We are looking for a motivated and skilled PhD student to carry out research on the fundamental physics questions on the calibration sensitivity and time-dependent spectral evolution of the EUV light source.
+We are looking for a motivated and skilled post-doctoral researcher to carry out research on the fundamental physics questions on the calibration sensitivity and time-dependent spectral evolution of the EUV light source.
 Methods to enable inline calibration and time-resolved operation is to be developed in the project with the support of technical staff.
 Specifically, aim is to design multilayer spectral filters based on Bragg’s condition and deposition these designs using magnetron sputtering to enable cross-calibration of the CCD response and the photodiode response.

 The XUV Optics Group at Twente has started a new multidisciplinary research program on these topics.
 We develop forefront fundamental research, relevant to high tech applications (www.utwente.nl/xuv/).
 The research will take place in a state-of-the-art thin film laboratory within the MESA+ Institute for Nanotechnology at the University of Twente, in collaboration with various academic and industrial partners.
 The XUV group has a track record in developing thin film physics and holds several records in functional film properties, including the reflectivity of thin film multilayer optics.